Journey to the West: The Demons Strike Back: Plot

-The next day, the group pass into the capital city of the Biqiu Kingdom and a minister (Yao Chen) comes out to greet them and bring them to see the king: an immature and childlike man who likes to play games.
-The king orders Tang to perform for him but the monk does not have anything to showcase.
-Sun Wukong therefore pastes an "obedience sticker" on Tang allowing Tang to copy his actions and perform stunts for the king.
-Sun Wukong, however, goes too far and makes Tang slap the king continuously, who throws them all out.
-Tang orders Sun Wukong to return and apologize, but it is revealed that Sun Wukong purposely provoked the king to make him reveal his form as the demon Red Boy.
-They fight and Sun Wukong defeats Red Boy, also freeing the true king of Biqiu (Bao Bei'er) from his cage under the throne.
-As a reward for helping him, the king presents them with a beautiful girl, Felicity (Lin Yun), to accompany them on their travels.
-As Felicity dances for them, Tang is reminded of his deceased lover, Duan (Shu Qi).
+The next day, the group pass into the capital city of the Biqiu Kingdom and a minister comes out to greet them and bring them to see the king; an immature and childlike man who likes to play games.
+The king orders a talentless Tang to perform for him, so Wukong pastes an "obedience sticker" on Tang to make copy his actions and perform stunts for the king.
+Wukong, however, goes too far and makes Tang slap the king continuously, who throws them all out.
+Tang orders Wukong to return and apologize, Wukong reveals that he slapped the king to make him reveal his true appearance as the Red Boy.
+Tang turns the Red Boy into a toy after a brief fight and gives it to Jiu Gong, releasing the true king of Biqiu from his cage under the throne.
+As a reward for helping him, the king presents them with a beautiful maiden, Felicity, to accompany them on their travels.
+As Felicity dances for them, Tang is reminded of his deceased lover, Duan.

-The group set off and on the way, Sun Wukong realizes that Felicity is actually a demon.
-In the meantime, Felicity takes out the nose plugs on Sha Wujing, allowing him to sneeze out the poison and turn him back into his human form.
-Tang, however, does not believe him, so they set off to visit Felicity's home village.
-Sun Wukong becomes enraged with Tang's lack of trust in him and that night he destroys the whole village, killing everyone.
-Tang stops him from killing Felicity, further angering Sun Wukong, who attacks Tang, but Felicity finally confesses that she is actually the demon White Bone Spirit and that the whole village was an illusion conjured by her.
-Sun Wukong flares up and turns into a giant Monkey King demon and swallows Tang.
-At that moment, the minister and Red Boy arrive and see Sun Wukong has fallen for their trick.
+As they set off, Wukong realizes that Felicity is actually a demon.
+Felicity takes out Wujing’s nose plugs, allowing him to sneeze out the poison and turn him back into his human form.
+Tang, however, does not believe him, so they visit Felicity's home village.
+Enraged with Tang's lack of trust in him, Wukong destroys the whole village, killing everyone.
+Tang stops him from killing Felicity, angering Wukong, who confesses that she is actually the White Bone Spirit while the whole village was an illusion she conjured.
+Wukong enlarges himself and swallows Tang.
+At that moment, the minister Jiu Gong and Red Boy arrive and witness Wukong falling for their trick.

-They had deliberately sent Felicity with the group to cause strife between Tang and Sun Wukong, so Sun Wukong would kill his master.
-Sun Wukong spits Tang out, however, as they had known this all along, but played along with story so that the minister would reveal her true form.
-They battle and the minister creates an illusion of Buddhas surrounding Sun Wukong, using them to fight him.
-The real Buddha, however, uses his giant palm to destroy the false Buddhas and reveals the minister's real identity as the Immortal Golden Vulture.
+Jiu Gong and Red Boy had deliberately sent Felicity to cause strife between Tang and Wukong, to make Wukong kill his master.
+Wukong spits Tang out, but since they were aware of the truth; they only played along so that Jiu Gong would reveal her true form.
+Jiu Gong creates an elemental illusion of Buddhas surrounding Wukong, which he utilizes to fight her.
+The real Buddha uses his giant palm to destroy the false Buddhas and reveals Jiu Gong's real identity as the Immortal Golden Vulture.